-Your host (me) Julie Vik is an island resident of 23 years, and will gladly help you find what you are looking for, or even find the unexpected you didn’t know you were looking for!
-I love to host people and will be happy to share a glass of wine, but I am essentially an introvert and respect the lone wolf that needs the space to howl.
+Your host (me) Julie Vik is an island resident since 1992.
+I will gladly help you find what you are looking for, or even find the unexpected you didn’t know you were looking for!

 This well lived and loved in arts and crafts heritage home was saved by barge from the hectic buzz of the mainland and found its new resting spot in Tunstall Bay, Bowen Island.
 Plunked down on its new foundations in 1989, the main level, while modern in spaciousness, respects the integrity of the home’s design.
 Massive reclaimed fir beams from a 1905 shipyard, leaded glass windows and French doors sit comfortably with the concrete counter bar, high end kitchen and bath, complete with a Japanese soaker tub.
 The bedroom is appointed with antique furniture and lighting.
 Warm walls and copper ceiling, golds made ethereal with gauze invite you to sleep-in.
 Feel free to stay up all night at the oversized oak desk while writing your next masterpiece.
 This apartment is fully contained with separate entrance, washer/dryer, basic cooking ingredients, extra towels and bedding.

 Tunstall Bay beach is arguably the best swimming/sun bathing/kayak launching/sunset watching beach on Bowen Island.
 It is an easy 5-10 minute stroll down the hill (500m).
 If it gets too hot for your picnic find the trail beside the boat house and discover the shady beauty of the Explosives Creek fish ladder.